OSGConnect/connectbook/start/software/container-how-to.md

-[title]: - "Creating a Docker Container Image"
+[title]: - "Create a Docker Container Image"

 [TOC]

-This guide is meant to accompany the instructions for using Singularity containers in the Open Science Pool.
+This guide is meant to accompany the instructions for using containers in the Open Science Pool.
 You can use your own custom container to run jobs in the Open Science Pool, and we assume that those containers are built using Docker.
 This guide describes how to create your own Docker container "image" (the blueprint for